facebook noscript

 When forwarding a payment request to a Payment Service Provider (PSP), the request must be proxied through VGS (our Forward Proxy).
 Upon the merchant’s request, the aliased data is revealed and then forwarded to the PSP for processing.

-The Google Pay solution, along with the VGS Zero Data approach, offers a unique value proposition to our customers.
+The Google Pay solution, along with the VGS platform, offers a unique value proposition to our customers.
 Integration is as simple as enabling this solution on the VGS Integration Dashboard.
 Simply follow these steps: How To Integrate Google Pay with VGS.

 How To Integrate Google Pay with VGS.